jkempf42/kube-volttron/gateway-node/README.md

 For example, on my machine the first interface is named `enp0s3` while the second interface has is named `enp0s8`.
 The second interface will become part of the gateway pod.

-## Kubernetes manifests for deploying gateway pods

-A collection of Kubernetes yaml manifests are provided for testing and demos.
-In addition to manifests for the two IoT gateway pods, a manifest is provided for deploying a Volttron Central pod including the SQL Lite historian, in case you want to try out the gateway node standalone.
-This section describes the manifests.

-Note that if you decide to develop your own Volttron microservice containers, you will need to replace the name of the container image in the manifests under the `spec.template.containers.image` key, which is currently set to `jkempf42/public-repo:<image type tag>`, with your own repository and image tag.

-### Vcentral microservice manifests

-The vcentral manifests are provided for testing purposes only.
-If you brought up Volttron on your central node, you should deploy vcentral on the gateway node.
-The Volttron Central microservice requires the following two manifests:

-- `vcentral-deploy.yml`: This sets up a Kubernetes `Deployment` for a vcentral Volttron Central microservice with an SQL Lite historian.
-The deployment has only one replica.
-The
-Kubernetes `Deployment` restarts the pod if it crashes.
-The database is not exported from the container so the data won't be saved if you bring down the gateway node.

-- `vcentral-service.yml`: This defines a `ClusterIP` type service for vcentral, but with an external IP address so that you can access the Volttron Central Web UI from a browser running on the host for testing.
-You should replace the IP address in the manifest, the array value of the key `spec.externalIPs`, with the IP address of the interface on your host machine having the smallest number in the last byte.
-Currently this is set to `192.168.0.118`.
-The Volttron Central Web UI will run on the standard Volttron port, 8443, on your host machine so be sure there is no other service running on that port.
-The service manifest also contains a port definition for the VIP bus port at port number 22916 so the gateway pods can connect to the VIP bus (individual pods in a Kubernetes cluster have no access to a common Unix socket which is how agents typically communicate on the VIP bus).
-Note that the `externalIPs` configuration is only for development, testing, and demo purposes.
-In the actual cloud-based Volttron Central deployment, this is replaced with a Kubernetes `Ingress` object.
-Note that the vcentral microservice deployed with the gateway-node uses the SQL-lite historian without mounting an external volume for the database so the database will not outlive the pod lifetime since it is just for testing purposes.

 ### Manifests for deploying the vremote microservice with the fake driver